me-Sushil/learning-docker/readme.md

-Install Docker and Docker Compose on your machine (from official Docker site).
+Install Docker and Docker Compose on your machine (from official Docker site).<br>
-Have your project structured like this (create if not):
+Have your project structured like this (create if not):<br>

 my-fullstack-app/<br>
 ├── frontend/               # Vite + React frontend<br>